 - Signal to Noise: 100dB

 The Rode NT-USB is a cardioid condenser mic.
-It includes a pop-filter to avoid those “plosive” sounds, has a headphone jack and mix control that allows you to blend (or balance) the game sound (source output) and your voice (microphone input).
+It includes a pop-filter to avoid those “plosive” sounds, has a zero-latency headphone jack, and mix control that allows you to blend (or balance) the game sound (source output) and your voice (microphone input).

 Audio-Technica AT2020USB PLUS

 The Audio-Technica AT2020USB Plus has similar features to the Rode above.
-It is also a cardioid condenser, includes a headphone jack and mix control.
+It is also a cardioid condenser, includes a headphone jack, and mix control.
+You also get the same 20Hz – 20kHz response.

-Pair with the AT8458 Shock Mount to reduce unwanted noise.
+Pair with the AT8458 Shock Mount to reduce unwanted noise and improve sound quality.

 Best Budget Gaming Microphone